 21.1 Make is verbose by default

 Normally, when executing the set of rules associated with a target, make prints each rule before it is executed.
-This behaviour, while having been in place for a long time, and being even mandated by the POSIX standard, starkly violates the “silence is golden” UNIX principle4:
+This behavior, despite having been in place since the beginning of make, and being mandated by the POSIX standard, starkly violates the “silence is golden” UNIX principle5:

 When a program has nothing interesting or surprising to say, it should say nothing.
 Well-behaved Unix programs do their jobs unobtrusively, with a minimum of fuss and bother.
 Silence is golden.

-In fact, while such verbosity of make can theoretically be useful to track bugs and understand reasons of failures right away, it can also hide warning and error messages from make-invoked tools, drowning them in a flood of uninteresting and seldom useful messages, and thus allowing them to go easily undetected.
+The traditional verbosity of make is understandable, as it is useful, often necessary, in order to understand reasons of failures.
+However, it can also hide warning and error messages from make-invoked tools, drowning them in uninteresting and seldom useful messages, and thus allowing them to easily go undetected.

-This problem can be very annoying, especially for developers, who usually know quite well what’s going on behind the scenes, and for whom the verbose output from make ends up being mostly noise that hampers the easy detection of potentially important warning messages.
+This can be quite problematic, especially for developers, who usually know quite well what’s going on behind the scenes, and for whom the verbose output from make ends up being mostly noise that hampers the easy detection of potentially important warning messages.

 Footnotes